 To illustrate, here’s a picture showing what my guests wore on a corporate yacht party cruise to celebrate the company’s 5th anniversary:

-It’s always good to bring along the following additional clothing items:
+It’s always good to bring along spare clothing items:

-- A spare set of clothes including shorts and t-shirt (in case of spills)
+- A spare set of clothes including shorts and a t-shirt (in case of spills)

 - A jacket to keep warm (it gets windy and particularly cold at night)

 - Comfortable footwear like flip flops if it is a small party

 And if you’re on a luxury boat during a warm season, bring along swimwear so you can do some sunbathing on the deck!